 Key Market Stats:

-- Despite the increase in rents, the average rent in Tucson is nearly 35% below the national average, according to RENTCafé.
+- Despite the increase in rents, the average rent in Tucson is over 29% below the national average, according to RENTCafé.

 - Neighborhoods in Tucson with the highest rents include Armory Park, Barrio Viejo, and El Presidio.